StinkyMilo/Prosetta/Frontend/docs/Tangent.md

 # Tan - Tangent

 Tangent function.
 Takes a number in degrees and returns its tangent.
 Due to floating point precision errors, values that should be zero are instead very close to 0.
+When writing minimal code, make sure to add at least one letter to the alias to avoid conflicting with the `tan` color literal.

 ## Arguments